defanator/mod_aclr2/README.md

 ## Introduction

-`mod_aclr2` ("aclr" comes from <i>**ac**ce**l r**edirect</i>) is the module
-for Apache 2.x, that makes possible to easily deploy [NGINX](http://nginx.com) as a reverse proxy in front of [Apache](http://httpd.apache.org).
+`mod_aclr2` ("aclr" comes from <i>**ac**ce**l r**edirect</i>) is the module for Apache 2.x, that makes it possible to easily deploy [NGINX](http://nginx.com) as a local reverse proxy in front of [Apache](http://httpd.apache.org).

-As a result, all your static content may be served by NGINX, while other Apache-specific things like RewriteRules, .htaccesses, embedded PHP/Perl, CGIs will work as they worked before.
-This behavior is very important for many shared hosting providers.
+As a result, all your static content can now be automatically served by NGINX, while the other legacy and Apache-specific things like RewriteRules, .htaccesses, embedded PHP/Perl, CGIs will work as they worked before.
+This setup can be very important and useful for many shared hosting service providers to improve the situation with the concurrency and quality of service.

-Efficiency in processing any kind of static content is only one of [NGINX benefits](http://nginx.com/papers/nginx-features.pdf), therefore mod_aclr2 is a good starting point for further improvements to your existing hosting infrastructure - you could do many things
+Efficiency in processing any kind of static content is just one of the [NGINX benefits](http://nginx.com/papers/nginx-features.pdf), therefore mod_aclr2 is a good starting point for further improvements to your existing hosting infrastructure - you could do many things